ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ## Trivia

-### What is "Ouendan"?
+### Inspiration

-*[Osu!
+The gameplay of osu! is based on *[Osu!
 Tatakae!
-Ouendan](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan)* is a rhythm game for the *Nintendo DS*.
-The gameplay consists of only three elements: tapping circles on the touchscreen, dragging a ball across a fixed path and rotating a spinner very fast.
-All these elements are timed to (covers of) popular Japanese songs.
-It looks like this on the *DS*:
+Ouendan](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan)*, a rhythm game for the Nintendo DS.
+Like osu!, the gameplay consists of only three elements: tapping circles on the touchscreen, dragging a ball across a fixed path, and rotating a spinner very fast.
+All these elements are timed to covers of popular Japanese songs.
+It looks like this on the DS:

 ![Gameplay example of Osu!
 Tatakae!
 Ouendan in Nintendo DS](/wiki/shared/Ouendan.jpg "Gameplay example of Osu!
 Tatakae!
 Ouendan in Nintendo DS")

 The gameplay circles can be seen on the bottom screen, and the story on the top screen.
 Each stage is basically a self-contained story about a person in trouble.
-That is where the *Ouendan* (Cheer squad) comes in.
-Through the magical power of male cheerleading, the player have to help the people in trouble.
+That is where the *Ouendan* (cheer squad) comes in.
+Through the magical power of male cheerleading, the player has to help the people in trouble.

 ### Gameplay